New Photosensitive Dielectric Materials for Microelectronic Devices

 Ultra-low dielectric constant insulators are needed in electronics devices.
 New, positive-tone, aquesous base developable permanent dielectrics have been investigated and demonstrated.
 The mechanical, electrical and chemical properties have been characterized and shown to be excellent for cured films.
 Ultra-high sensitivity, aqueous develop, positive-tone dielectrics have been created by using a chemically amplified photochemical reaction.
 The dielectric constant of the high sensitivity material is exceptionally low.

-Sacrifical Materials for Creating Embedded Air-Gaps and Porous Materials
+Transient Polymers for Creating Self-immolative devices, embedded Air-Gaps and Porous Materials

-New materials and processes have been created for fabrication of embedding air-isolation in electronic and optical devices.
+New materials and processes have been created for fabrication of transient devices (disappear when triggered), embedding air-isolation in electronic and optical devices.
 Air encapsulated and porous structures provide mechanically compliant, low capacitance interconnects.
 Air is the lowest dielectric constant and loss available and provides mechanical compliance to releave stress in key areas.

 Design and Fabrication of MEMS Packages